Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 She glowed slightly at the compliment, but gave him a concerned look. "...You’re really worried it won’t go well, huh?"

 "Yeah.
-You’ve got two completely opposite cultures, both real proud… and neither are really known for their tact, either."
+You’ve got two completely opposite cultures, both real proud... and neither are really known for their tact, either."

 Xiù nodded and thought about it for a second.

-"...Well… who *says* I can’t come with you?" she asked.
+"...Well... who *says* I can’t come with you?" she asked.

-"Uh…" Julian didn’t reply exactly, just placed his hand on the baby bump.
+"Uh..."
+Julian didn’t reply exactly, just placed his hand on the baby bump.

 "What?
 I’m not a waddling hippo *yet!"* she objected indignantly.

-"I mean, like… wouldn’t supergravity be bad for the baby?"
+"I mean, like... wouldn’t supergravity be bad for the baby?"

 "Nah, I looked it up.
 It’s bad in the first trimester, maybe, but it won’t hurt him now."